Pacific Northwest Art School

 Keron Psillas, Instructor

 This course will delve into the workflow to create a Blurb book, using Blurb software and Lightroom, as well as overall discussion about printing and publishing options.
 Bring your project for editing help, along with books you admire.
-We’ll share this with the class.
-Keron will share insights, tips, and thoughts about layout and design that stem from 20 years in the printing industry before she became a professional photographer.
+We’ll share these with the class.
+Keron will share insights, tips, and critical thinking about layout and design that stem from her 20 years in the printing and publishing industry before she became a professional photographer.

-The Photography of Intent
+Photography of Intent

 Keron Psillas, Instructor